Last updated on 2026-02-02

 Career Options

-- Registered Practical Nurse (RPN): Provide nursing care to patients in various healthcare settings, including hospitals and long-term care facilities.
+- Registered Practical Nurse (RPN): Provide nursing care to patients in various health care settings, including hospitals and long-term care facilities.

 - Community Health Nurse: Work in community settings to promote health and wellness, providing education and support to individuals and families.